Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 Pack one costume per child.
 It does not need to be elaborate.
 Local Venetian kids show up in everything from pirate outfits to fairy wings to homemade ladybug costumes.
 Tourists who arrive in full 18th-century Venetian noble garb stand out (and they spent an inappropriate amount of money).
 A simple mask, a cape, maybe a tricorn hat, and your kid will fit right in.

-Pro tip: pack the costume in a soft duffle and put it on AT the destination, not on the airplane.
+Pro tip: pack the costume in a soft duffle and put it on AT the destination, not on the aeroplane.
 Costumes are fragile and a sequined cape will not survive a checked-bag journey.
 Bring a basic outfit base (black leggings, black turtleneck) that the costume layers on top of.

 What to Pack: A Venice February Reality Check